 Requests to be released from the housing requirement

-The Residence Hall License is in effect for the entire academic year.
+The Residence Hall License is binding for the entire academic year (August-May), or for 2 academic years (4 full semesters) for incoming first time, full time freshman students.
 We do understand that circumstances arise which may require that a student be released from that obligation.
-In order to apply for a release from the housing requirement and Residence Hall License, please complete this form.
+In order to apply for a release from the housing requirement and Residence Hall License, you will need to complete a request for a release.
+That form is currently available on our housing policies page, located here: https://suny.oneonta.edu/residential-community-life/housing-policies.

 Medically Required Accommodations